AlexanderMac/n-send/readme.md

   headers: { 'Connection': 'keep-alive' },

   // `params` are the URL parameters to be sent with the request
-  // Must be a plain object or a URLSearchParams object
+  // Must be a plain object
   params: {
     ts: 7567182746126
   },

+  // `auth` indicates that HTTP Basic auth should be used
+  // This will set an `Authorization` header, overwriting any existing
+  auth: {
+    username: 'smith',
+    password: 'password'
+  },

   // `data` is the data to be sent as the request body
   // Only applicable for request methods 'POST', 'PUT', 'PATCH'
+  // Should be a `ReadStream`, `Buffer` or `String`
   data: {
     username: 'smith'
   },